keptn/lifecycle-toolkit/CONTRIBUTING.md

 #### Markdownlint execution

-To verify your changes, run:
+To verify that your markdown code conforms to the rules, run the following on your local branch:

 ```shell
 make markdownlint